Create an Experience Builder app

 Compare mode infographic

-9. In the Infographic settings, for Background color, click the current color.
+9. Under Infographic settings, for Background color, click the current color.

 Current background color